 }

-You haven’t built anything ambitious yet — three actions, a handful of flags — and already the gameplay-side code is turning into a wall of conditional checks.
+}You haven’t built anything ambitious yet — three actions, a handful of flags — and already the gameplay-side code is turning into a wall of conditional checks.
 Each new behavior adds a request flag, a status flag, and a small thicket of “make sure none of the other things are happening” negations.
-Imagine this script with sprinting, blocking, climbing, swimming, and dialogue interactions.
-Imagine the bug reports.
+Imagine this script with sprinting, blocking, and climbing folded in.

 The state machine you didn’t write